epistemik-co/staple-api/docs/README.md

 2. [MongoDB](https://www.mongodb.com/)
 3. [SPARQL endpoint](https://www.w3.org/TR/sparql11-protocol/)

-**graphy.js** is a lightweight in memory quad store (graph database for RDF).
-It is enabled by default and no additional configuration is required to initiate it.
-It is well-suitted for rapid testing and prototyping.
+**graphy.js** is a lightweight in memory quad store (graph database for RDF) that is well-suited for rapid testing and prototyping.
 Note that all data inserted to this storage during the runtime is lost on closing the service.

 **MongoDB** is a popular JSON document store available as a stand-alone server or a cloud service ([MongoDB Atlas](https://www.mongodb.com/cloud/atlas)).
 In order to use Staple API on top of MongoDB a corresponding configuration needs to be passed when initiating the service.